 Students join in music, art and drama classes from Years 7-10 but can also learn an instrument through private tuition at the college.
 Music Performance and Theatre Studies are popular VCE subjects in years 11 and 12.
 Our students’ talents are showcased at annual events such as the school musical, talent show and art show.
 Our choir and band regularly perform at school assemblies and in the community.
 Theatre Sports is also a popular co-curricular activity, where students can represent their House and the College.

 Year level camps operate for Years 7 to 10 and have strong team-building and outdoor education themes.
 The Year 7 camp focusses on new friendships and feeling connected.
 Together, our Year 8 and 9 students have a choice of three camps: Art Camp, Outdoor Education and Surfing, all with a focus on leadership and building independence.
 Year 10 students attend an outdoor education camp.
-There is also an optional annual ski camp open to Years 7 to 11.
+There is also an optional Victorian Inter School Snow Sports camp open to Years 8 to 11.

 As our students study French and Japanese, there are cultural study tours of Japan and France in alternating years.
 Students can also go on exchange to study in France or attend our Japanese Sister School, Obu Higashi Senior High School.

 The college runs lunchtime clubs such as debating, computing and chess.
 There is a house debating competition every year.
 Year 8 and 10 students can represent the college in a regional debating competition.